-Penne pasta, spaghetti, lasagna, and ravioli are wonderful pastas to use in a variety of dishes.
+Penne pasta, spaghetti, lasagna, and ravioli are excellent pasta to use in various dishes.
 Unfortunately for many Americans, this is the extent of what most people prepare.
-There isn’t anything wrong with these common pastas, they certainly have their place, but seeing only four or five options when eating out in most areas of the United States neglects the endless varieties available which can make a pasta dish so much more interesting.
+There isn’t anything wrong with these classic kinds of pasta.
+They certainly have their place, but seeing only four or five options when eating out in most areas of the United States neglects the endless varieties available, which can make a pasta dish so much more enjoyable.

-When traveling in Italy, however, there are almost as many different types of pasta as there are days in the year.
-If more Italian restaurants in the United States used these great pastas, we would be able to sample an array of flavors and textures, then offer a variety of options beyond the typical in our home kitchens.
+If more Italian restaurants in the United States used these extraordinary kinds of pasta, we would be able to sample an array of flavors and textures, then offer a variety of options beyond the typical in our home kitchens.

 This post features Bucatini pasta, which, if you haven’t had it in place of spaghetti, you should.
 It’s time.
-Bucatini is similar to spaghetti, but so much better.
-It comes in long strands like spaghetti, but has a hollow center, allowing the boiling water (and eventually the sauce) to enter the pasta.
-Even though the dry pasta is about the same size as spaghetti, it plumps and expands when cooked, making Bucatini lighter and airier then spaghetti.
-Combine this with properly cultivated Italian winter wheat, and the result is a game changer.
+Bucatini is similar to spaghetti but so much better.
+It comes in long strands like spaghetti but has a hollow center, allowing the boiling water (and eventually the sauce) to enter the pasta.
+Even though the dry pasta is about the same size as spaghetti, it plumps and expands when cooked, making Bucatini lighter and airier than spaghetti.
+Combine this with properly cultivated Italian winter wheat, and the result is a game-changer.

 Bucatini e Polpette (Bucatini and Meatballs)

 - Medium mixing bowl

 - 3-4 cloves of garlic, sliced very thinly

 - ½ whole onion, grated or finely minced